Winter Dreams

-"Winter Dreams" is a short story by F. Scott Fitzgerald first published in Metropolitan magazine in December 1922 and collected in All the Sad Young Men in 1926.
-The plot concerns the attempts by a young Midwestern man to win the affection of an upper-class socialite.
-Frequently anthologized, the story is regarded as one of Fitzgerald's finest works for evoking "the loss of youthful illusions."
+"Winter Dreams" is a tragic short story by American writer F. Scott Fitzgerald first published in Metropolitan magazine in December 1922 and collected in his 1926 anthology All the Sad Young Men.
+The plot concerns a young middle-class Midwesterner named Dexter Green who falls in love with the upper-class socialite Judy Jones.
+His efforts to win her fickle affections ultimately lead to disappointment.